 Ohio connection: Birth

 Terry Anderson is a retired journalist and former foreign correspondent in Asia, Africa, and the Middle East.
-He served as Chief Middle East Correspondent for the Associated Press, and has worked as a newspaper editor, television and radio reporter, and documentary producer.
-Anderson is the author of the best-selling memoir, Den of Lions, an account of his experience as a hostage in Lebanon for nearly seven years, from 1985-1991.
+He served as Chief Middle East Correspondent for the Associated Press and has worked as a newspaper editor, television and radio reporter, and documentary producer.
+Anderson is the author of the best-selling memoir, Den of Lions, an account of his experience as a hostage in Lebanon for nearly seven years from 1985 to 1991.

-Anderson was born in Lorain, Ohio, on October 27, 1947, and raised in Batavia, New York.
+Anderson was born in Lorain, Ohio, in 1947 and raised in Batavia, New York.
 He served as a combat journalist for six years in the United States Marine Corps and served two tours of duty in Vietnam during the Vietnam War.
-After his discharge he enrolled at Iowa State University, graduating in 1974 with dual degrees: one in journalism and mass communication, the other in political science.
+After he was discharged from the military, he enrolled at Iowa State University, graduating in 1974 with double degrees in journalism and political science.
 Then he joined the Associated Press, serving in Asia and Africa before being assigned to Lebanon as the chief Mideast correspondent in 1983.